 Prompted by a question from the audience about family and work, Justice Ginsburg outlined what she considers a key factor in her professional success.
 Ginsburg began law school when her daughter was 14 months old.
 The toddler’s nanny arrived at eight o’clock in the morning each weekday, and Ginsburg would then head to class, returning at four o’clock in the afternoon.
 “Each part of my life was a respite from the other,” Justice Ginsburg explained.
 “I studied very hard, didn’t waste a minute, and when I got home, I went to the park with my daughter, played games, and sang silly songs.”
 When the baby went to sleep, the law student went back to the books.

 “My biggest booster was my husband,” Ginsburg said.
 “Marty was secure in himself, and never regarded me as a threat.
 He made me feel I was better than I thought I was.”
 She explained that she did the lion’s share of the child care during the five years it took her husband to make partner at his law firm.
 After that, he took over for his wife on the domestic front.

 The relationship with her husband was not the only interpersonal factor that has fueled success for Justice Ginsburg.
 She noted one longstanding custom among US Supreme Court justices which particularly smacks of best practice for all sorts of deliberative bodies—corporate boards included: “Every time we meet to confer or hear arguments, we each go around and shake hands with each other.
 Collegiality is terribly important in this workplace. . . .
 We look each colleague in the eye, even if they’ve circulated a nasty dissent.”
 She added, “We respect the institution we serve more than one another’s egos.”

 What a great lesson to bring back to our own boardrooms.

-Susan Paley is NACD’s chapter advancement officer, a trained leadership coach, and a former television script writer and producer.
+Susan Paley is vice president of NACD’s chapter network, a trained leadership coach, and a former television script writer and producer.